you don’t have to walk this road alone.

 Confidential, Private-Pay Services: They offer personalized, confidential support at an hourly rate, payable by cash or credit card.
 Reduced fees are available—please contact them directly if cost is a barrier to healing.
 Your healing is their priority.

 About Kerrie Murphy, LMSW: With over 20 years as a social worker, Kerrie brings extensive experience in emergency services and trauma therapy.
 Trained in EMDR and Critical Incident Stress Management (CISM), she serves on the Mid-West Michigan CISM team.
 As the daughter of a firefighter and sister to a late firefighter, Kerrie offers deep understanding and compassion to the first responder community.
+She is also listed with Star Behavioral Health, which is nationwide and supports current military servicemembers as well as veterans.

 My story with First Responders Support, LLC: I met Kerrie via some employee resources not long after I had started working for the U.S. Department of State (D0S).
 Part of the struggle, for me, was I didn’t want to jeopardize being able to serve.
 But I knew I needed to unpack a lot of traumas after spending a decade in varying civil service capacities (fire, corrections, public safety, fed.).
 Kerrie really made a difference in my life as my therapist, and I think there is some great utility in EMDR therapy.